check-spelling-sandbox/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 ### Using `~Copyable` writers

-One appealing aspect of `~Copyable` types and ownership modifiers is that it's easy to represent an writer as a kind of state machine.
+One appealing aspect of `~Copyable` types and ownership modifiers is that it's easy to represent a writer as a kind of state machine.
 Consider a writer passed to a server handler, for example.
 Initially it may either send metadata or it may return a status as its first and only value.
 If it writes metadata it may then write messages.
 After any number of messages it may then write a final